-AS 303 - AIR FORCE LEADERSHIP AND MANAGEMENT I
+AS 303 - LEADERSHIP STUDIES I

 Part I of a course that teaches cadets advanced skills in management and leadership.
 Special emphasis is placed on enhancing leadership skills.
-Prerequisite(s): AS 204 When Offered: Fall Semester Only
+Corequisite(s): AS 313 for seeking/commissioing cadets or LS 350 for non-commissioing cadets.
+Failure to take LS 350 with ROTC course will result in a grade of F in the ROTC course.
+When Offered: Fall Semester Only

-AS 304 - AIR FORCE LEADERSHIP AND MANAGEMENT II
+AS 304 - LEADERSHIP STUDIES II

 Part II of a course that teaches cadets advanced skills in management and leadership.
 Special emphasis is placed on enhancing leadership skills.
-Prerequisite(s): AS 303 When Offered: Spring Semester Only
+Corequisite(s): AS 314 for seeking/comissioning cadets or LS 351 for non-commissioning cadets.
+Failure to take LS 351 with ROTC course will result in a grade of F in ROTC course.
+When Offered: Spring Semester Only

 Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
+Only Commission seeking cadets take AS 313.
+Non-commissioning cadets enrolled in AS303 must take LS 350.
 When Offered: Fall Semester Only

 Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
+Only Commission seeking cadets take AS 314.
+Non-commissioning cadets enrolled in AS304 must take LS 351.
 When Offered: Spring Semester Only